tendermint/tendermint/spec/abci++/abci++_methods.md

           > Consider the following example: the Application transforms a client-submitted transaction `t1` into a second transaction `t2`, i.e., the Application asks Tendermint to remove `t1` and add `t2` to the mempool.
-If a client wants to eventually check what happened to `t1`, it will discover that `t1` is not in the mempool nor in a committed block, getting the wrong idea that `t1` did not make it into a block.
+If a client wants to eventually check what happened to `t1`, it will discover that `t1` is neither in the mempool nor in a committed block, getting the wrong idea that `t1` did not make it into a block.
 Note that `t2` _will be_ in a committed block, but unless the Application tracks this information, no component will be aware of it.
 Thus, if the Application wants traceability, it is its responsability to support it.
 For instance, the Application could attach to a transformed transaction a list with the hashes of the transactions it derives from.
     * Tendermint MAY include a list of transactions in `RequestPrepareProposal.txs` whose total size in bytes exceeds `RequestPrepareProposal.max_tx_bytes`.
-      Therefore, if the size of `RequestPrepareProposal.txs` is greater than `RequestPrepareProposal.max_tx_bytes`, the Application MUST make sure that the `RequestPrepareProposal.max_tx_bytes` limit is respected by those transaction records returned in `ResponsePrepareProposal.tx_records` that are marked as `UNMODIFIED` or `ADDED`.
+      Therefore, if the size of `RequestPrepareProposal.txs` is greater than `RequestPrepareProposal.max_tx_bytes`, the Application MUST remove transactions to ensure that the `RequestPrepareProposal.max_tx_bytes` limit is respected by those transaction records returned in `ResponsePrepareProposal.tx_records` that are marked as `UNMODIFIED` or `ADDED`.
     * In same-block execution mode, the Application must provide values for `ResponsePrepareProposal.app_hash`, `ResponsePrepareProposal.tx_results`, `ResponsePrepareProposal.validator_updates`, and